Everyone gets a little down sometimes. Sadness is an inevitable part of life that not one person in this world is immune to.

 If you turn your television to today’s news, it’s likely filled with tragic reports, both nationally and globally.
 We’re constantly exposed to a world that lacks sympathy and understanding, which makes it all the more important to reach out to those in need of comfort, even if it’s just one person.

 Most of us feel an urge to respond to sadness, no matter which person we see experiencing it.
 In fact, it’s uniquely human to look beyond familial ties and recognize the value in shared human emotions.
-We may even be hard-wired to connect to other people’s sorrow, so the desire to comfort someone is instinctive.
+We may even be hard-wired to connect to other people’s sorrow, so the desire to tell even a stranger “it’s okay” is instinctive.

 No matter where you fall on the emotional intelligence spectrum, though, you’ll almost never be oblivious to a person’s sadness, even if they come from an entirely different culture.
 Sadness is sadness no matter where you go, and the need to be comforted is always right there alongside it.